aws-samples/webauthn-with-amazon-cognito/README.md

 # WebAuthn with Amazon Cognito

 This project is a demonstration of how to implement FIDO-based authentication with Amazon Cognito user pools.
-The technical architeture is available in this [blog post].

 ## Requirements
 - AWS account and permissions to create CloudFormation stacks, Cognito resources and lambda functions
 - Nodejs and NPM
-- Browser/Device that supports FIDO2.
+- Browser and security key that supports FIDO2.
 Refer to [FIDO Alliance]

 ## Deployment steps
 ###### Clone the project